AlexiaDelorme/project-exoplanets/testing/js/JSTEST.md

 **Test scenario:**
 - In the website open the modal form, click the checkbox "Type of data" to set the data to "Cumulative".
 Close the form and then scroll down to the "Cumulative detection per year" bar chart.
-- In the testing excel file go to the tab "bar chart 4.2", in the table check the "Cumulative Count" column.
+- In the testing file go to the tab "bar chart 4.2", in the table check the "Cumulative Count" column.
 This manually recreates this accumulate_group function by summing data for all the previous year.
 - Compare the "Cumulative Count" for each year with the count displayed in dashbaord graph, everything should be identical.

 Test result: **Successful**